Z3roTech/ZeroCode/README.md

 **"ZeroCode"** is a C# library with utility methods

 Utilities:
-- Make SQL requests to SQL Server
+- Simple SQL requests to SQL Server and get convenient response (`ZeroCode.Database.SqlServer`)
+- Create and invoke async events (`ZeroCode.Async.Events`)